tobystic/front-door-apim/README.md

 ## Testing ##

-You can the Azure Portal to verify that the resources have been successfully deployed in your Azure subscription.
-In particular, click the API Management resource and check if the both the Mock API and Postman Echo API have been successfully deployed as shown in the following figure.
+You can use the Azure Portal to verify that the resources have been successfully deployed in your Azure subscription.
+In particular, click the API Management resource and check if both the Mock API and Postman Echo API have been successfully deployed as shown in the following figure.

 ![Postman Echo API](images/PostmanEchoAPI.png)